Eating Disorders: Assessment and Treatment (3 CE’s)

 - To identify current research regarding eating disorders, assessment and effective treatments.

-- To increase understanding of possible medical complications associated with disordered eating.
+- To be able to describe possible medical complications associated with disordered eating.

 - To demonstrate an understanding of cultural issues and potential risk factors associated with disordered eating.